Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Discussion and Conclusions

-In agreement with D14, we find that the number density of target halos receiving a critical flux in excess of 300 J$_{21}$ is approximately $10^{-6}$ cMpc$^{-3}$ at $z = 10$ (see Figure \ref{fig:Number_density_plot}).
-The number densities drop, as expected, towards higher redshifts. \\ Despite considerable effort, we were unable to reproduce the exact results of D14 and our analysis differs from the D14 results at $z \gtrsim 20$.
-Our analysis tools and pipeline will be available on GitHub.
-Our analysis, following the methodology of D14, shows that the number density of heavy seeds is almost constant out to very high redshift ($z \gtrsim$ 20) - this is primarily due to how the mean LW luminosity $\langle L_{\text{LW, fid.}}(z, M) \rangle$ produced by a halo is calculated in the D14 model.
-Nonetheless, our analysis agrees very well with the D14 as we approach $z = 10$.
-However, in both cases the number densities remain close to or below $10^{-6}$ cMpc$^{-3}$. \\ To check the physical consistency of the D14 model, we augment the analytic model with information taken directly from the \renaissance simulation suite.
-Specifically, we take data of the mean LW luminosity $\langle L_{\text{LW, Ren.}}(z, M) \rangle$ produced as a function of redshift and halo mass and the pristine fraction $P_{\text{pristine, Ren.}}(z)$ of halos as a function of redshift (see Figures \ref{fig:meanL_plot} and \ref{fig:P_pristine}).
+To check the physical consistency of the D14 model, we augment the analytic model with information taken directly from the \texttt{Renaissance} simulation suite.
+Specifically, we take data of the mean LW luminosity density $\langle L_{\text{LW, Ren.}}(z, M) \rangle$ produced as a function of redshift and halo mass and the pristine fraction $P_{\text{pristine, Ren.}}(z)$ of halos as a function of redshift (see Figures \ref{fig:meanL_plot} and \ref{fig:P_pristine}).
 Using this augmented model, we find that number density of heavy seed hosting halos increases steeply between $z \sim 18$ and $z \sim 10$.
-The peak number density of heavy seed hosting halos reaching values close to $10^{-4}$ cMpc$^{-3}$ at $z \sim 10$. \\ The \renaissance-informed models are nonetheless still incompatible with the recent results on AGN fractions at high-redshift \citep[e.g.][]{Perez-Gonzalez_2024, Greene_2024} given subsequent growth requirements of the seeds combined with the expected duty cycle of AGN.
-A slight weakness of this model is the lack of incorporation of baryonic matter streaming velocities \citep{Tseliakhovich_2010}.
-This would suppress star formation in halos with masses $\lesssim$ 10$^{6}$ M$_{\odot}$ \citep{Tseliakhovich_2011, OLeary_2012, Xu_2014}.
-This is an order of magnitude below the $M_{\text{min}}$ values we consider, so this may not affect our results greatly.
-It could push $P_{\text{pristine, Ren.}}(z)$ to higher values since star formation would be suppressed in more progenitor halos, leading to more target halos avoiding genetic metal pollution.\\ While, these observations are still hotly debated and the exact make-up of the JWST galaxies unclear, even if some fraction of the galaxies host AGN (as is strongly suspected) then the LW-only channel cannot be responsible - the predicted number densities are simply too low. \\ In Figure \ref{fig:Number_density_plot}, we additionally show calculations from the theoretical models of both \cite{McCaffrey_2024} and \cite{Trinca_2024}.
-The \cite{McCaffrey_2024} model focuses on using the \renaissance simulation suite to show that rapid assembling halos can produce MBH number densities consistent with observations, while the \textsc{CAT} model of \cite{Trinca_2024} shows that a combination of growing light seeds and heavy seeds produced via the LW-only channel (with some relaxations on metallicity thresholds) is also consistent with recent observations.
-If the LW-only channel does operate then it is likely that it can, at best, produce only a small subset of all high-$z$ AGN.
+The peak number density of heavy seed hosting halos reaching values close to $10^{-4}$ cMpc$^{-3}$ at $z \sim 10$.
+The \texttt{Renaissance}-informed models are nonetheless still likely incompatible with the recent results on AGN fractions at high-redshift \citep[e.g.][]{Perez-Gonzalez_2024, Greene_2024, Inayoshi_2025} given subsequent growth requirements of the seeds combined with the expected duty cycle of AGN. \\